tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 .. figure:: images/PAE_chain_A_4A_color_scale.png

-Distance restraints will only be applied on a given pair of atoms if their reference positions are less than 8 **and** the PAE between their parent residues is less than or equal to 4 angstroms (i.e. where they correspond to a green dot on the above plot).
+Distance restraints will only be applied on a given pair of atoms if their reference positions are less than 8 Angstroms apart **and** the PAE between their parent residues is less than or equal to 4 angstroms (i.e. where they correspond to a green dot on the above plot).
 For residues meeting those criteria, representative plots of the restraint potentials are shown below.

 .. figure:: images/distance_restraint_pae_adjustments.png